-Instead of carrying single use lens wipes, I carry a small spray bottle of DIY eyeglass cleaner spray and a very small microfiber cloth.
-This combo is stored easily in my purse or the glove compartment in my car and eliminates any need for more wasteful, individually wrapped wipes
+Instead of carrying single-use lens wipes, I take a small spray bottle of DIY eyeglass cleaner spray and a microfiber cloth.
+This combo is stored easily in my purse, the glove compartment in my car, or on my desk at home and eliminates any need for more wasteful, individually wrapped wipes.

 How to make your own eyeglass cleaner

 This eyeglass lens cleaner is extremely simple to make and calls for inexpensive ingredients you are very likely to already have on hand!